npoudelp/npoudelp/README.md

 - 👋 Hi, I’m @npoudelp
 - 👀 I’m interested in EVERYTHING
 - 🌱 I’m currently learning to LEARN
-- 💞️ I’m looking to collaborate with EMPTYNESS
+- 💞️ I’m looking to collaborate with cyber security companies
 - 📫 How to reach me?
-Close your eye, remember me and I will be there 😊
+A simple <a href="mailto:npoudelp@gmail.com">email</a> can do the job
 <br><br>
 - Networking?
 Router Switches ASA IPS IDS <br>
 - Web Development?
 PHP MySQL BootStrap JQuery <br>